plone/training/docs/mastering-plone/features.md

 Additional to this behavior a page can be explicitly made available under further urls.

 You can find the UI for adding alternative urls in context menu '…'.

+% TODO section about commenting feature

+% TODO "Features of Plone" is a short overview of out of the box features.
+Plone can be extended by add-ons…

 (features-seealso-label)=